 Programming is a useful skill for virtually anyone.
 It teaches you to think about how a process works.
 It teaches you to think about the steps that are needed to make a process happen and how to solve problems.

-In conclusion, these were the 10 best coding languages for kids in 2022.
-Kids who learn to code will have a leg up in the future job market, and will be able to navigate an increasingly technological world.
+In conclusion, these were the 10 best coding languages for kids in 2023.
+Kids who learn to code will have a leg up in the future job market and will be able to navigate an increasingly technological world.
 Coding is a fun, creative activity that can teach kids problem-solving and critical thinking skills.
-If you want your child to be ahead of the curve, consider teaching them one of these coding languages.
+If you want your child to be ahead of the curve, consider teaching them one of these best programming languages for kids.